 Finding the right developer can be bewildering without some insight about what to look for.
 In this segment of our seven-part series on choosing and working with a custom app developer, we will eXplore some tips on how to vet developer candidates.

 Hiring a developer is about creating a working relationship.
 You want someone who gets your business and gets you.
 Having a good working relationship often determines the success or failure of a development project.
 Hire someone you are comfortable with who also has the skills necessary to make your project successful.
-Beyond the quality of the working relationship, there are several questions to ask that will help you determine if you have found the right developer.
+Beyond the quality of the working relationship, there are several questions to ask a software developer that will help you determine if you have found the right one.